Drainage System Installation in Kansas City

 How Does Water Damage a Foundation?

 It might be hard to imagine how too much water around your house could do more than cause a muddy mess in your yard.
 But excess water in the soil is a leading cause of foundation damage.
 What happens when the ground gets saturated with water is a drastic increase in the soil’s hydrostatic pressure.
 Water weighs nearly 8.5 pounds per gallon and one inch of rain falling on 1 acre of ground is equal to about 27,154 gallons of water – that’s about 113 tons.
 If your home rests on the average plot size of about .20 acres, you can expect about 22 tons of water to fall on and around your home.
-Without a proper drainage system, all of that water will soak into the soil around your foundation and press inward on it.
+Without a proper basement drainage system, in Kansas City, all of that water will soak into the soil around your foundation and press inward on it.
 This leads to leaks, cracks, and buckling.
 Even once the soil dries out after being oversaturated, it is likely to shift, shrink, and pull away from your foundation.
 This shifting soil puts more of your home’s weight on your foundation walls instead of having it dispersed throughout the soil.
 The preventative maintenance of installing a proper drainage system is your best bet at preventing the complication and expense of foundation problems.

 Reviews of our exterior drainage work